DagogoOrifama/Analysis-of-Clinical-Trials-using-PySpark-RDD-Dataframes-and-SparkSQL-on-Databricks/README.md

 # Data Exploration and Preparation Using RDD, DataFrames, and SQL

-This part of the project focuses on data exploration and preparation using RDD, DataFrames, and SQL.
-The goal is to perform extensive data analysis on clinical trial and pharmaceutical datasets to extract valuable insights.
+This project focuses on extensive data exploration and preparation using RDD, DataFrames, and SQL.
+The goal is to analyze clinical trial and pharmaceutical datasets to extract valuable insights and understand the data better.

 ## Setup and Environment